 The university’s vehicle fleet includes a wide variety of vehicle types to help staff, faculty, and students move across and off campus.
-While the fleet contributes a comparatively small amount to the university’s annual carbon emissions, the vehicles themselves are a visible emission source to the campus community and can serve as an educational tool towards emission reductions.
+While the fleet contributes a comparatively small amount to the university’s annual carbon emissions, the vehicles themselves are a visible emission source and can serve as an educational tool for emission reductions.

-The university maintains a fleet of over 900 vehicles, which use more than 639,000 gallons of fuel each year.
-Within that, the 47 Campus Area Bus Service (CABS) vehicles represent over 46% of the total annual fuel use.
-As a result, the university has focused on transitioning the CABS vehicles from traditional diesel fuel to cleaner burning compressed natural gas (CNG).
-That full transition is on pace for completion by 2026.
-Further, the university has adopted a “park once” philosophy in capital planning efforts that encourages CABS ridership for cross-campus travel, as it is more fuel efficient and relieves roadway congestion than single occupancy vehicle use moving between campus locations.
+While the university fleet consists of about 900 vehicles, the 47 Campus Area Bus Service (CABS) vehicles utilize over one-third of the total annual fleet fuel use.
+As a result, the university has focused on transitioning the CABS vehicles from traditional diesel fuel to cleaner-burning compressed natural gas (CNG).
+That full transition is on pace for completion by the end of calendar year 2027.

 Resources